-The spam is grilled until crispy, perfectly caramelized with soy sauce and sugar, and wrapped with sushi rice.
+The spam is grilled until crispy, perfectly caramelized with soy sauce and sugar, and wrapped together with sushi rice.
 Made ahead of time, these Spam musubi are perfect for your lunchbox, appetizer platter, or potluck.
 They are also a fantastic game-day snack.
 This recipe uses just the right amount of seasoning to create a balanced flavor that’s addictively tasty.

 Spam & Chinese cooking

-Spam is also a popular ingredient in Chinese Hot Pot and Sichuan Mala Pot – a popular type of Chinese restaurant where you choose a spicy sauce and various ingredients that are cooked in it and then everything is served in a big pot.
+Spam is also a common ingredient in Chinese Hot Pot and Sichuan Mala Dry Pot – a popular type of Chinese restaurant where you choose a spicy sauce and various ingredients that are cooked in it and then everything is served in a big pot.
 Every time I go to Mala Pot restaurants with friends, I remember to order a few slices of Spam and it’s always the most popular ingredient in the pot.

 Spam is so intertwined with Chinese food culture that I’d never considered Spam a foreign food until I moved the US.
 Then I started to wonder when it came to China.